jaivox/speech/jaivox/apps/README_apps.txt

 find: is another application that searches files using the "find" command.

+gentest: contains various configuration files for generating with different
+	recognizer and synthesizer combinations.

 google: compares google's speech recognition and Sphinx4 recognition
 	on the same data.